Why Has The ICO Published New Guidance Now?

 The Guidance confirms that the cookie rules will continue to be enforced by the ICO under the PECR regime (where the maximum fine is £500,000) except where personal data is processed - in which case it would also be open to the ICO to use its enhanced powers under the GDPR.
 The ICO has indicated that it intends to take a risk-based approach and states in the Guidance that it is unlikely to prioritise enforcement action in relation to cookies with a low level of intrusiveness and low risk of harm to individuals, which is of some comfort.
 However, the ICO also states in the Guidance that it may consider taking action where an organisation refuses to take steps to comply, or uses privacy-intrusive cookies without taking adequate steps to provide the requisite information and secure valid consent.

 You may already have updated your cookie banners and consent mechanisms in light of the GDPR.
-However, the new Guidance provides long-awaited clarity and certainty around the interplay between the GDPR and the PECR cookie requirements, and for some organisations, it is likely more work will need to be done.
-The ICO has also made it clear that it expects organisations to begin taking steps to comply now.
+However, the new Guidance provides long-awaited clarity and certainty around the interplay between the GDPR and the PECR cookie requirements, and for some organizations, it is likely more work will need to be done.
+The ICO has also made it clear that it expects organizations to begin taking steps to comply now.

 You should therefore review your current approach to cookies in light of the ICO's Guidance, and consider whether you need to make any changes to bring your practices into line with the ICO's expectations.